• Skip to primary navigation

 • Sun-Dried Tomatoes.
 These come in a jar and may be near the olives, the canned tomatoes, or the pasta sauce.

 • Fresh Basil Leaves.
 Buy your basil with the roots on and keep the roots moist until you are ready to harvest the basil.
 It’s so beautiful fresh!
 It’s also fairly easy to grow in a pot indoors or out.
+Use parsley and fresh orgeano if you have as well.

 • Garlic Clove.
-Add extra to taste.

 • Baby Spinach Leaves or Kale.
 One of these is added after everything is cooked and tossed together so they don’t wilt as much.